FAQ

 What is GYSR?

 GYSR is an open platform for on-chain incentives.
-It makes yield farming and token distribution easier, more accessible, and safer for both the creator and the investor.
+It makes yield farming and token distribution easier, more accessible, and safer for both the creator and the community.

 Where is GYSR deployed?

-GYSR is deployed on Ethereum mainnet, Polygon (Matic), Optimism, and Kovan testnet.
+GYSR is deployed on Ethereum mainnet, Polygon (Matic), Optimism, and Goerli testnet.

 Which web3 wallets are supported?